peter88213/novelibre/README.md

 # noveltree

-*noveltree* is an organizer tool for writing novels with LibreOffice or OpenOffice Writer.
-It is written in Python and should run on several operating systems.
+The *noveltree* Python program provides a tree view for novels written with LibreOffice or OpenOffice.

 For more information, see the [project homepage](https://peter88213.github.io/noveltree) with description and download instructions.